chgodard/hesperos/README.md

 ## Run automatic segmentation *(use Panel 3)*

 From the previously tagged pixels, features are extracted and used to train a basic classifier : the Random Forest Classifier (RFC).
-When the training of the pixel classifier is done, the classifier is applied to each pixel of the complete volume and output a probability to belong to the structure of interest.
+When the training of the pixel classifier is done, it is applied to each pixel of the complete volume and outputs a probability to belong to the structure of interest.

 To run training and inference, click on the <img src="materials/interface_tools_screenshots/run_segmentation_button.PNG" width="115px"/> button:
-1. You will be asking to save a .pckl file which corrresponds to the model.
+1. You will be asked to save a .pckl file which corresponds to the model.
 2. A new status will appears under the *Panel 4* : *`Computing...`*.
-You must wait for the message to change to: *`Ready`* before doing anything in the application.
-Otherwise the application will freeze or crash.
+You must wait for the message to change to: *`Ready`* before doing anything in the application (otherwise the application may freeze or crash).
-3. When running is done, two new layers will appear:
+3. When the processing is done, two new layers will appear:
     - the *`probabilities`* layer which corresponds to the direct probability (between 0 and 1) of a pixel to belong to the structure of interest.
 This layer is disabled by default, to enable it click on its eye icon in the layer list.
     - the *`segmented probabilities`* layer which corresponds to a binary image obtained from the probability image normed and thresholded according to a value manually defined with the *`Probability threshold`* slider: <img src="materials/interface_tools_screenshots/proba_threshold_slider.PNG" width="80px"/>.

 >Remark: If the output is not perfect, you have two possibilities to improve the result:
 >1.
-Add some tags with the paint brush to take in consideration mode unintersting structures or to add information in critical area of your structure of interest (such as in thin section).
-And then, run again the training and inference process. /!\ This will overwrite all previous segmentation data.
+Add some tags with the paint brush to take in consideration unintersting structures or add information in critical areas of your structure of interest (such as in thin sections).
+Then, run the training and inference process again. /!\ This will overwrite all previous segmentation data.
 >2.
-Save your segmentation data and re-open it with the *Manual Annotation and Correction* mode of Hesperos to mannually erase or add annotation.
+Save your segmentation data and re-open it with the *Manual Annotation and Correction* mode of Hesperos to manually erase or add annotations.

 ## Save annotations *(use Panel 4)*